GabrielPazinatto/Graph-Traversals/README.md

 !initialize:
   result[]  <-  empty list
-  visited[] <-  list of Falses the same size as the number of vertexes in the graph v         <-  "root" vertex, starting point
+  visited[] <-  list of Falses the same size as the number of vertices in the graph v         <-  "root" vertex, starting point

 !begin: